spdobest/KotlinWorld/COROUTINES.md

    showUser(user)         // back on UI thread
 }

-Here fetchAndShowUser() is a suspend function where we do the network operation and after getting the result we delever the result in the main thread.
+Here fetchAndShowUser() is a suspend spm.kotlin.world.function where we do the network operation and after getting the result we delever the result in the main thread.

 showUser will run on UI thread because we have used the Dispatchers.Main to launch it.
 There are two functions in Kotlin to start the coroutines which are as follows: